-St Catherine’s is located next door to the Social Sciences Library and a short walk from the Zoology Department.
+St Catherine’s is located next door to the Social Sciences Library.
 Although the Human Sciences Centre is slightly further away, the walk across the University Parks is very pleasant.

-Students from St Catherine’s have gone on to pursue a wide range of careers, including medicine, media, finance, international development, and academic research in a number of different fields.
+Students from St Catherine’s have gone on to pursue a wide range of careers, including medicine, television and film, finance, international development, and academic research in a number of different fields.

 A fledgling society for Human Sciences at Catz maintains contact with former and present students to allow a social and intellectual engagement which builds on common and unique interests from a supportive base.